SAFE-Stack/SAFE-Search/README.md

+# This repo is deprecated

+Please see https://github.com/CompositionalIT/safe-search-3 for a more recent sample.

 # houseprice-sales

 This is a SAFE F# project (Suave model, Azure, Fable, Elmish) designed to show integration of Azure Search and Storage within an Elmish application using Bootstrap.